Federal Depository Library since 1950

 - Identify the latest bills, resolutions, treaties, and nominations considered daily on the floor of the U.S. Senate

 Georgia College was designated a Federal Depository Library in 1950.
 As a selective depository, Georgia College receives approximately 30% of the documents distributed through the Federal Depository Library Program.
-Georiga College works closely with other Georgia Depository Libraries to ensure continued access to government information.
+Georgia College works closely with other Georgia Depository Libraries to ensure continued access to government information.

 More information about the Federal Depository Library Program: